How to watch Rocket Lab catch a falling booster this week | Digital Trends

 How to watch

-Rocket Lab’s launch window for its There And Back Again mission opens at 5:30 p.m.
-ET on Wednesday, April 27 (9:30 a.m. local time on Thursday).
+Rocket Lab’s launch window for its There And Back Again mission opens on Friday, April 29 U.S. time (Saturday in New Zealand).

-Weather conditions permitting, and barring any last-minute technical issues, the Electron rocket will lift off from Pad A at Rocket Lab Launch Complex 1 on New Zealand’s Mahia Peninsula.
+Weather conditions permitting, and barring any last-minute technical issues, the Electron rocket will lift off from Pad A at Rocket Lab Launch Complex 1 on New Zealand’s Mahia Peninsula at no earlier than 6:35 p.m.
+ET (3:35 p.m.
+PT) on Friday, 10:35 a.m. on Saturday in New Zealand.

 You can watch a livestream of the launch and the attempt to catch the booster using the video player that will appear at the top of this page closer to launch.
 Rocket Lab’s website will also livestream the same footage.